RustFestEU/blog.rustfest.eu/_posts/2018-08-30-this-week-in-rustfest-0-cfp-and-tickets.md

 This year for the evaluation of the CfP will be done by a committee of community members!
 More news will come soon!

+<iframe width="640" height="360" src="https://www.youtube.com/embed/pTEYqpcQ6lg" frameborder="0" allowfullscreen></iframe>

-# Supporter tickets and Diversity fund donations
+# Supporter conference tickets

+From now on you can buy [Supporter Tickets to RustFest Rome (244€ inc. VAT)](https://ti.to/asquera-event-ug/rustfest-rome-2018)!
+Secure your place and make the conference more awesome!

+Supporter tickets enable us to provide a great conference experience while keeping the ticket price affordable for everyone.
+By buying the Supporter ticket (priced at 244€ inc. VAT) you help us improve the conference, provide transcription, video recordings, on-site childcare etc.

-Just like previous events we will do our best to support underrepresented groups by arranging travel, accommodation, and tickets for them.
-[Apply here for support](https://diversitytickets.org/events/152).
+Just like previous events we will do our best to support underrepresented groups by arranging travel, accommodation, and tickets for them by working with [Diversity Tickets](https://diversitytickets.org/) again.
+The application will open soon!

-If you would like us to sponsor more people, please consider a [Supporter Ticket (240€ inc. VAT)](https://ti.to/asquera-event-ug/rustfest-rome-2018/) or a [Diversity Fund Donation](https://ti.to/asquera-event-ug/rustfest-rome-2018/).

-We will be releasing the student and standard tickets in soon.
+We will be also releasing the student and standard in September.
 Be patient!

+# `impl Days for RustFest<Rome>`

+In Zürich and Paris we extended the conference for two days of open hacking and development.

+We plan something similar for Rome in the two days after RustFest Rome.
+If you would like to join us please book your hotel until the 26th or 27th of November.
+Yes, your conference ticket includes the impl days.